pemo11/easygrader/README.md

 - Not every institution uses Moodle
 - And: When autograding a lot of assignments everything may start with a huge zip file

-With *SimpelGrader* I'll try to address a few of these shortcommings:
+With *Simpelgrader* I'll try to address a few of these shortcommings:

 - Processing a single zip file that contains all the assignments
 - A small project that should be easy to understand
 - Hopefully the whole source code is documented
 - I will try to improve the application in the near future

+But most important: *Simpelgrader* is **not** a complete autograder.
+Its more an assistent for a teacher that should make grading a lot of submission less time consuming.

-But most important: *SimpelGrader* is **not** a complete autograder.
-It only runs prefined actions associated with each submission file through a xml file.
+It runs prefined actions and tests associated with each submission file through a xml file.

-At the moment there is no real feedback mechanismen and no means to adapt the weighting of points for each action or test.
+At the moment there is only a basic feedback mechanismen and there are no means to adapt the weighting of points for each action and test.

-And *SimpelGrader* only works with simple Java assignments where the task always is to write a console application that does certain things and outputs something.
+And *Simpelgrader* only works with simple Java assignments where the task always is to write a console application that does certain things and outputs something.

-But again, *SimpelGrader* is **not** an autograder.
+But again, *Simpelgrader* is **not** a full automatic autograder.

-So, what is it good for?
+So, what is *Simpelgrader* good for?

-At the moment SimpelGrader is for teachers or assistants of teachers of Java programming classes whose task is it to grade programming assigments that had been uploaded in a Moodle course as zip files.
+As I already have stated, at the moment *Simpelgrader* is for teachers or assistants of teachers of Java programming classes whose task is it to grade programming assigments that had been uploaded in a Moodle course as zip files.

-*SimpelGrader* will process the single zip downloaded from *Moodle*, extract its content into directories, checks for completeness, stores everything in a small database and process each submission by running predefined actions like Java compile, a Checkstyle test or a JUnit test.
+*Simpelgrader* will process the single zip downloaded from *Moodle*, extract its content into directories, checks for completeness, stores everything in a small database and process each submission by running predefined actions like Java compile, a Checkstyle test or a JUnit test.

 The result of each action/test will be stored in the database and displayed as an HTML report in the browser.

+### Moodle only?
-*SimpelGrader* has of course no depencency on *Moodle*.
+*Simpelgrader* has, of course, no depencency on *Moodle*.
 The only connection to *Moodle* is the fact that all submitted zip files have to be part of another zip file (*Submission_1_EA1_First_Last.zip*) for example.

-The idea is that *SimpelGrader* will hopefully save a lot of time because each zip file does not need to be extracted and each Java file does not have to load into Eclipse just to check if it compiles and to run Checkstyle.
+The idea is that *Simpelgrader* will hopefully save a lot of time because each zip file does not need to be extracted and each Java file does not have to load into Eclipse just to check if it compiles and to run Checkstyle.

 The assistant/teacher still has to look at the source code, may be rerun tests, run additional tests and have to do the grading and write a feedback for the student.